 One of my favorite musical units to teach primary students is Sergei Prokofiev’s Peter and the Wolf.
 This piece is rich with opportunity to teach students about elements of music, as well as to utilize reading (literature and informational) skills.
-I think it is a perfect point of entry to try an arts integrated approach, whether in the music classroom or the literacy classroom.
-Here are some lesson seeds that outline some ways that Peter and the Wolf can be connected to ELA standards, as well as standards in dance, theatre, and media arts.
+I think it is a perfect point of entry to try an art integrated approach, whether in the music classroom or the literacy classroom.
+Here are some lesson seeds that outline some ways that Peter and the Wolf can be connected in teaching ELA standards, as well as standards in dance, theatre, and media arts.

 CCSS.ELA-Literacy.RL.1.6 Identify who is telling the story at various points in a text.

 DA:Cr1.1.2a: Explore movement inspired by a variety of stimuli (for example, music/sound, text, objects, images, symbols, observed dance, experiences) and suggest additional sources for movement ideas.

 Tell students that they will be listening to a piece of music that tells a story.
 Introduce the characters in the story, and listen to excerpts (character motifs) of the musical score of “Peter and the Wolf” (without narration).
 Students should recognize that each character is portrayed by a different instrument and a different melodic motif.
 Have students develop a movement to accompany each melodic motif.
 Listen to a section of the music, having students perform movements to signal that they heard each character correctly.

 CCSS.ELA-Literacy.RL.1.10 With prompting and support, read prose and poetry of appropriate complexity for grade 1.

 TH:Cr1.1.2b: Collaborate with peers to conceptualize scenery in a guided drama experience (e.g., process drama, story drama, creative drama).